 2. Schedule online with the courier to pickup shipments at your address

 If you have no plan of physically visiting the courier store near your area, then you’ll need a courier service that will pick up shipments at your address.
 Typically, couriers that offer arrangements like this require registering with them for a fee or a minimum number of shipments per month ~ 300 shipments at least.

 This process might be easier than dropping off shipments at a courier’s branch, but it’s still tedious and prone to errors.
 You’d still have to export orders from your website and manually upload them to the courier’s dashboard.
 Worst case, you’d have to book orders one by one.
 And there’s no efficient way to validate customer addresses.

 3. Deliver products on the same day using on-demand shipping couriers

 Because of the quarantines, customers have been clamouring for on-demand or same day deliveries.
 They either want their products on the same day, or have them delivered on a specific day.
 Only on-demand couriers such as Lalamove or Borzo can provide these particular services.

 Booking a couple of on-demand deliveries can be manageable at first, but once you get to tens or even hundreds of same day shipping requests, it can be a nightmare.
 You definitely have to book each order one by one, and this takes up so much time.

 Not to mention that you have to book and track all your orders on the small screen of your phone!

 With all these things in mind, you simply can’t afford to spend too much time on one thing, such as shipping - which is why we created a shipping platform for small or large ecommerce businesses.
-Shipmates automatically syncs orders from your Shopify store, enabling you to book all your orders with a few clicks.
+Shipmates automatically syncs orders from your Shopify store or upload them using an Excel file, enabling you to book all your orders with a few clicks.